Visual Inspection of Castings

 Surface irregularities should be classified as follows:

-- Positive surface irregularities on castings may result from excess metal caused by metal penetration into the ceramic mold material, or from air or liquid entrapment next to the pattern during the investing operation.
+- Positive surface irregularities on castings may result from excess metal caused by metal penetration into the ceramic mold material, or from air or liquid entrapment next to the pattern during the casting operation.

 - Negative surface irregularities on castings may be caused by slag or oxide inclusions, gas, shrinkage, oxidation pitting or cracks.